LAGUNA DESIGN / SCIENCE PHOTO LIBRARY LAGUNA DESIGN / SCIENCE PHOTO LIBRARY

 Semliki forest virus capsid, molecular model.
 This virus, named for the forest in Uganda where it was identified, is spread by the bite of mosquitoes.
 It can infect both humans and animals.
 In viruses, the capsid is the protein shell that encloses the genetic material.
 A capsid consists of subunits called capsomeres that self-assemble to form the shell seen here.
 Here, this shell, approximately spherical in shape, has icosahedral symmetry.
 One of the functions of the capsid is to aid the transmission of the viral genetic material into host cells.
+The cell mechanisms are then used to produce new virus particles.

 Model release not required.
 Property release not required.